Learning Models over Relational Data using Sparse Tensors and Functional Dependencies: Introduction

 Third, we address the shortcomings of one-hot encoding by expressing the sum-product aggregates used to compute the gradient and point evaluation as functional aggregate queries (FAQs)~\cite{faq}.
 The aggregates over continuous features are expressed as FAQs without free (i.e., group-by) variables and their computation yields scalar values.
 In contrast, aggregates over categorical features originating from a set $S$ of database attributes are expressed as FAQs with free variables $S$.
 The tuples in the result of such FAQs are combinations of categorical values that occur in the training dataset.
 The ensemble of FAQs defining the gradient form a {\em sparse tensor representation and computation solution} with lower space and time complexity than solutions based on one-hot encoding.
 In particular, the complexity of our end-to-end solution can be arbitrarily smaller than that of materializing the result of the feature extraction query.

 The above three technical contributions led to the design and implementation of AC/DC, a gradient descent solver for polynomial regression models and factorization machines over databases.
-To train such models of up to 154K features over the natural join of all relations from a real-world dataset of up to 86M tuples, AC/DC needs up to 30 minutes on one core of a commodity machine.
-This is up to three orders of magnitude faster than its competitors R~\cite{R-project}, MadLib~\cite{MADlib:2012}, libFM~\cite{libfm}, and TensorFlow~\cite{tensorflow} whenever they do not exceed memory limitation, 24-hour timeout, or internal design limitations.
+To train such models of up to 66K features over the natural join of all relations from a real-world dataset of up to 86M tuples, AC/DC needs up to 15 minutes on eight cores of a commodity machine.
+AC/DC is up to 1,031 times faster than its competitors MadLib~\cite{MADlib:2012}, libFM~\cite{libfm}, and TensorFlow~\cite{tensorflow} whenever they do not exceed memory limitation, 24-hour timeout, or internal design limitations.

-Figure~\ref{fig:high-level-diagram-intro} depicts schematically the workflows of our in-database approach and of the mainstream out-of-database approaches for solving optimization problems.
-Out-of-database approaches materialize the result of the feature extraction query, export it out of the database and import it as the training dataset in the ML tool, where the desired model is learned.
-In contrast, our in-database approach AC/DC avoids this materialization and has the following steps: (1) it defines a set of aggregates needed to compute the gradient of the objective function for the desired model; (2) it optimizes these aggregates over the feature extraction query and under dependencies holding in the database; (3) it computes these aggregates in bulk using factorization techniques and exploiting subexpressions common among them; and (5) it uses a gradient descent solver to compute the model parameters based on the computed aggregates.
+Figure~\ref{fig:high-level-diagram-intro} depicts schematically the workflows of our approach and the mainstream approach for solving optimization problems.
+The mainstream approach materializes the result of the feature extraction query, exports it out of the database and imports it as the training dataset in the ML tool, where the desired model is learned.
+We call it {\em structure-agnostic} since it does not exploit the relational structure of the underlying training dataset to avoid learning over the full materialization of the training dataset.
+In contrast, our {\em structure-aware} approach avoids this materialization and has the following steps: (1) it defines a set of aggregates needed to compute the gradient of the objective function for the desired model; (2) it optimizes these aggregates over the feature extraction query and under dependencies holding in the database and join dependencies defined by the feature extraction query; (3) it computes these aggregates in bulk using factorization techniques and exploiting subexpressions common among them; and (5) it uses a gradient descent solver to compute the model parameters based on the computed aggregates.

-This article brings together and extends two lines of our prior work: The theoretical development of model reparameterization under functional dependencies and of factorized model learning~\cite{ANNOS:PODS:18} and a preliminary report on the design and implementation of AC/DC~\cite{ANNOS:DEEM:18}.
-The extensions concern the treatment of PCA, more experiments, and a classification of the existing landscape of in-database versus out-of-database analytics. \nop{ }
+This article brings together and extends two lines of our prior work: The theoretical development of model reparameterization under functional dependencies and of factorized learning~\cite{ANNOS:PODS:18} and a preliminary report on the design and implementation of AC/DC~\cite{ANNOS:DEEM:18}.
+The extensions concern the treatment of PCA, simplified proof for model reparameterization under functional dependencies, different experiments, and a classification of the existing landscape of structure-aware versus structure-agnostic approaches to analytics.